borisdev/research/resume/resume.md

 ## Stack

-The stack that I have worked with includes python, postgres, linux, pandas, flask, django, splunk, tableau, qgis, pytorch, aws sagemaker, aws s3, and kafka.
+The stack that I have worked with includes Python, Postgres, Linux, Pandas, Splunk, Tableau, Flask, PyTorch, AWS Sagemaker and AWS Groundtruth

 ## Style